 Medtronic has recruited its full slate of resources—products, financial resources, leaders and staff—to bring health and well-being to people around the world.
 The company has supported Americares mission with medical gift-in-kind projects, financial grants, employee gift matches and event sponsorships.
 Medtronic was the presenting sponsor of Americares 2016 and 2017 Annual Airlift Benefits.
 As part of the events, Medtronic employees traveled with Americares to El Salvador and Guatemala to see their contributions in action.

 Medtronic is an Americares Emergency Response Partner, providing key resources that allow us to maintain a response platform of medicines, supplies and people—ready to respond in a moment’s notice.
-In addition, Medtronic has been quick to take action in the wake of some of the largest disasters in recent history, providing us with key resources to save lives and restore health after emergencies including the Africa Ebola crisis, Hurricane Sandy, earthquakes and tsunamis in the Pacific and the earthquake in Haiti.
+In addition, Medtronic has been quick to take action in the wake of some of the largest disasters in recent history, providing us with key resources to save lives and restore health after emergencies including the COVID-19 pandemic, the Africa Ebola crisis, Hurricane Sandy, earthquakes and tsunamis in the Pacific and the earthquake in Haiti.